IUDataStructuresCourse/course-web-page-spring-2025/Search.md

 ![](assets/images/search/test_success.png)

-We can also generate random numbers to fill the input array:
+We can also generate random numbers to fill the input array.
+Here's were the work we did to write `is_rotated` really pays off.
+Even though we don't know what the output array will look like, we can still run `is_rotated` on the output to make sure it is correct.

 ```java
 @Test